PMArkive/LiveSplit.BugFables/README.md

 This autosplitter can operate in 2 modes:

 * Start and end only: Only check for the start and end of the run.
-* Glitchless: Enables splits for the glitchless category.
+* Select Splits: Enables splits used in the glitchless or any% category.
 Also allow you to set the current splits to the autosplitter selection.

  CAUTION: Using "Set Current Splits" will clear your current splits including their name and time.
 You may need to remove the splits and readd them in the layout for the new splits to appear.